How to Become an Ultrasound Technician

 Become registered with the ARDMS (American Registry of Diagnostic Medical Sonographers).
 Many employers prefer that you be ARDMS certified and most ultrasound programs will prepare you for the exam.
 While there are only a few states that require registration, it is recommended that you take this step in order to make yourself a strong job candidate.

-4. Apply for and obtain a job as an Ultrasound Technician
+4. Apply for a job as a diagnostic medical sonographer